The Truth About Fed is Best

 As a breastfeeding Mom to 4 babies, I’ve been through it all.
 With my first son, I had an induction/c-section that I horribly regret, and despite reading a stack of books, I had a lot of breastfeeding struggles.
 My son’s bilirubin was high and he was given formula by the hospital, without my consent.
 I was never offered a pump, no one even had a conversation with me about feeding and I was also sent home with formula (no instructions) even though I have a great supply.

 I didn’t have a support circle, my husband didn’t know much about breastfeeding, I was the first woman in my family to breastfeed several generations back and my pediatrician was pro-formula.
-I am thankful to have found the la leche league…but I can easily see how my bleeding/cracked nipples, tears and frequently nursing baby could have frightened me into using formula.
+My nipples were cracked and bleeding and I didn’t know it at the time, but my baby developed nipple confusion from the pacifier and bottle in the hospital.
+I am thankful to have found the la leche league…but I can easily see how my pain, tears, lack of education and frequently nursing baby could have frightened me into using formula.